 The 2021 version reflects a broader approach to modern security, with an emphasis not just on individual vulnerabilities but also on security design and management practices.

-Here are the top ten security risks according to OWASP:
+Here are the top ten security risks according to OWASP for 2021:

-Known as sensitive data exposure in 2017, this vulnerability moved up one spot from number 3.
-It includes anything related to misusing or not using cryptography when needed to protect data.
+Known as “sensitive data exposure” in 2017, this vulnerability moved up one spot from number 3.
+Here, cryptographic failures includes anything related to misusing (or not using) cryptography when needed to protect data.
 These failures lead to data exposure that cybercriminals can exploit.

 (Read our article on SQL injections for an exploration of injection attacks.)

-This is an entirely new category in 2021.
-Insecure design includes all vulnerabilities from insufficient consideration of security during the design and architecture of the software.
+A new category in 2021, insecure design includes all vulnerabilities that result from insufficient consideration of security during the design and architecture of the software.
 It leads to inherently insecure software that is open to exploitation.

 Attackers exploit these misconfigurations to access unauthorized information or functionality.

-This was called “broken authentication” in 2017 and moved down from number two.
-If the software fails to identify and authenticate users properly, it cannot enforce access controls.
+Known as “broken authentication” in 2017, this moved down from #2.
+In this scenario, if the software fails to identify and authenticate users properly, it cannot enforce access controls.
 Attackers exploit these issues to impersonate other users or elevate their privileges.

-This is a new category in the 2021 OWASP Top 10.
-This involves insecure code or data handling, leading to potential manipulation and untrusted information within the software lifecycle.
+A new category in the 2021 OWASP Top 10, this involves insecure code or data handling, leading to potential manipulation and untrusted information within the software development lifecycle.

 These types of vulnerabilities can result in unauthorized changes to data or software execution paths.